Lower Gastrointestinal (GI) Tract X-ray

 How does the procedure work?

 X-rays are a form of radiation like light or radio waves.
 X-rays pass through most objects, including the body.
-Once it is carefully aimed at the part of the body being examined, an x-ray machine produces a small burst of radiation that passes through the body, recording an image on photographic film or a special image recording plate.
+The technologist carefully aims the x-ray beam at the area of interest.
+The machine produces a small burst of radiation that passes through your body.
+The radiation records an image on photographic film or a special detector.

 What will I experience during and after the procedure?

 During the imaging process, you will be asked to turn from side to side and to hold several different positions.
 At times, pressure may be applied to your abdomen.
-With air contrast studies of the bowel, the table may be turned into an upright position.
+With air contrast studies of the bowel (air contrast barium enema), the table may be moved to an upright position.

 Who interprets the results and how do I get them?

-A radiologist, a physician specifically trained to supervise and interpret radiology examinations, will analyze the images and send a signed report to your primary care or referring physician, who will share the results with you.
+A radiologist, a doctor trained to supervise and interpret radiology examinations, will analyze the images.
+The radiologist will send a signed report to your primary care or referring physician who will discuss the results with you.

 What are the benefits vs. risks?